-It was amidst fire and smoke that Yahweh, the God of Israel, revealed himself as the world’s Creator.
+It was amidst fire and smoke that Yahweh, God of Israel, revealed himself as the world’s Creator.
 He told the nation: over six days you shall labour and do your work, but on the seventh you shall not labour, for in six days Yahweh made heaven and earth, the sea and everything in them, and rested the seventh day.
-The week goes back to the time just after the Exodus, 1446 BC, when God revealed himself to Israel in ten commandments.
+Thus the week goes back to the time just after the Exodus, 1446 BC, when God revealed himself to Israel in ten commandments.
 It was a new idea.
-So far as is known, no other ancient people regulated their lives according to such a cycle.
+So far as is known, no other ancient people regulated their lives according to this cycle.

 - Nothing in the universe exists now as it did in the beginning.

 - The problem of reconciling the account to what we know about the world’s evolution since the beginning is not solved by arguing that the six days denote some longer period.
 If the world no longer exists in its original form, its creation over six days cannot be in conflict with what we see now, and reconciliation schemes such as the ‘gap’ and ‘day-age’ theories solve nothing.